garpunkal/DotNet-Coding-Guidelines/README.md

 # C# Coding Guidelines & Practices
-This repo highlights the list of software engineering guidelines in general.
-Most of these are industry-wise conventions, thus using them will ensure that your code is easily readable by people who are not you.

-It's a fact that coding standards are arbitrary.
-The key to a successful maintainable project, however, is not which standards you follow, but that you are consistent.

-Just keep in mind that this post isn't about how you should indent your code (tabs vs spaces or curly braces placements), but it's more of a guidlines on how to write clean code that are easy to manage.
-With that said, if you are leading a team or even a single contributor developer who wanted to become better, having a set of coding guidelines is a great start to make that happen.

-In this post, I will highlight the list of software engineering guidelines in general.
-Most of these are industry-wise conventions, thus using them will ensure that your code is easily readable by people who are not you.

 ### Tip #1
 ✋ Try to avoid the tradional if-else statements like in the following: